 End-stage arthritis, with severe joint damage and deformity.

-Treatment for Canine Arthritis
+Treating Canine Arthritis

 Preventing Canine Arthritis

-Making sure that your dog has a balanced diet rich in omega-3 fatty acids can help to reduce inflammation and support joint health.
+Making sure that your dog has a balanced diet rich in omega-3 fatty acids can help reduce inflammation and support joint health.